dhubai/dhubai/README.md

 <div align="center">
   <a href="https://skillicons.dev">
     <!--
-      'conda' is the icon for Anaconda/Conda environments.
+      'anaconda' is the icon for Anaconda/Conda environments.
       'py' is for Python.
       'docker' for Docker.
       'pytorch' for PyTorch.